chevah/geck/docs/programming/testing.rst

 We write tests to:

-* Help improve quality
+* Help improve quality by reducing number of regression defects
 * Help understand the product and its components
 * Reduce risk and fears when making bold changes into our product structure
+* Make sure the final product works when all pieces are put together and integrated with external systems (functional and system tools)
 * Make work easier and fun

 All tests should have the following characteristics:

-* Be simple
+* Be simple without being just an assertion check.
 * Be easy to write and maintain as product evolves
 * Be easy to read and and have a clear, easy to understand purpose
 * Be easy to run, easy to re-run, and have fully automated execution and reporting
-* Run very, very fast
+* Run very fast
 * Each test should be an independent test which can be run by itself

 Writing tests is not only done to check that code works as expected, it is